Rowe Racing

-ROWE Racing is the motor racing team of the German lubricant manufacturer ROWE Mineralölwerk GmbH.
-Since 2011 ROWE Racing has competed in series such as the VLN (Association of Nürburgring Endurance Cup Organizers), the GT World Challenge Europe (former Blancpain GT Series), the Deutsche Tourenwagen Masters and the 24 Hours Nürburgring.
+ROWE Racing is the motor racing team of the German lubricant manufacturer Rowe Mineralölwerk.
+Since 2011, ROWE Racing has competed in series such as the Nürburgring Endurance Series, the GT World Challenge Europe (former Blancpain GT Series), the Deutsche Tourenwagen Masters and the 24 Hours Nürburgring.
 In 2020 it won both the Nürburgring 24 Hours and the Spa 24 Hours.
+In 2023 it won the Spa 24 Hours for the third time.

 Team

 The team was founded in 2011 by Michael Zehe and Hans-Peter Naundorf.
 The operations of the racing team are made by Motorsport Competence Group AG (MCG AG) who is a development partner and service provider for the automotive and racing area.

 Under the name Team ROWE Motorsport the team entered the VLN championship in 2009.
 Team co-owner Michael Zehe ran an Audi TT with Franz Rohr.
 In 2010 Michael Zehe, Marco Schelp and Alexander Roloff ran the Porsche 911 GT3 Cup S during the season with occasional support from Mark Bullitt.
 Bullitt was a racing driver living in Germany but racing under an American licence.
 The team achieved a number of top ten overall finishes.